All Things Employee - Pay, Leave, Sick Days, Benefits +

 Employees get paid every week on Wednesdays.
 Actual pay might vary depending on what bank your account is with.

 Timesheets and pay are done weekly.
-Therefore employees are required to submit there hours worked every Tuesday afternoon at the conclusion of the working day.
+Therefore employees are required to submit their hours worked every Tuesday afternoon at the conclusion of the working day.
 Forgetting to complete your timesheets before this time may result in employees having to wait an additional week until the next pay period.

 For a typical 8 hour working day employees submit 7.36 hours at base hourly rate.
 This is due to each employee being rewarded an RDO (Rostered Day Off) every month.